silkrow/DesktopBackgroundGenerator/texts/voc.md

 ### 2022 Oct.
 26
 * attenuation

-	The reduction of the force, effect, or value of something.
+	The reduction of the force, effect,
+	or value of something.

 * intrude

-	Put oneself deliberately into a place or situation where one is unwelcome or uninvited.
+	Put oneself deliberately into a
+	place or situation where one is
+	unwelcome or uninvited.

 * twiddle

-	Twist, move, or fiddle with (something), typically in a purposeless or nervous way.
+	Twist, move, or fiddle with
+	(something), typically in a
+	purposeless or nervous way.

 * symposium

 	A conference or meeting to discuss a particular subject.

 * inclict

-	Cause (something unpleasant or painful) to be suffered by someone or something.
+	Cause (something unpleasant or
+	painful) to be suffered by someone
+	or something.
+---
+### 2022 Oct.
+27

+* dwell

+	A slight regular pause in the motion of a machine.

+* refutation

+	The action of proving a statement or theory to be wrong or false.

+* apocalyptic

+	Describing or prophesying the
+	complete destruction of the world.

+* demolish

+	Pull or knock down (a building).

+* hoof

+	The horny part of the foot of an ungulate animal, especially a horse.